Wood Buffalo National Park Travel Guide

 Pine River Campground is open from the May long weekend to the end of September.

 Kettle Point Group Camp

 Kettle Point is located on the east shore of Pine Lake.
-This quiet, beautiful facility t has a large cozy log building, plenty of space for tents, a private beach, fire circle, firewood, picnic tables and an outhouse and a playground.
+This quiet, beautiful facility t has a large cozy log building, plenty of space for tents, a private beach, a fire circle, firewood, picnic tables, and an outhouse, and a playground.